-Figure 5.5.
-Percentages of students performing at or above Proficiency Level 5 on the mathematics scale in Ireland, in selected comparison countries, and on average across OECD and EU countries students than Ireland performing at Levels 5-6 include Korea (20.9%), Japan (20.3%), Switzerland (19.2%) and Canada (15.1%).
+Figure 5.4.
+Percentages of students performing below Proficiency Level 2 on the mathematics scale in Ireland, in selected comparison countries, and on average across OECD and EU countries students than Ireland performing at Levels 5-6 include Korea (20.9%), Japan (20.3%), Switzerland (19.2%) and Canada (15.1%).
 All of these countries also have higher average performance on PISA mathematics than Ireland.
 The pattern of performance across proficiency levels in Ireland is consistent with performance at key percentile markings.
 In general, lower-performing students in Ireland do well relative to their counterparts in other PISA countries, while higher-performing students do less well.